ziorwebdev/easy-file-uploader/README.md

 ### Plugin Settings Page
 <img src="assets/screenshot-1.png" width="300">

-### FilePond Upload Field in Elementor Form
+### Easy DragDrop Upload Field in Elementor Form
 <img src="assets/screenshot-2.png" width="300">

-### Elementor Form Builder with FilePond Upload Field
+### Elementor Form Builder with Easy DragDrop Upload Field
 <img src="assets/screenshot-3.png" width="300">

 ## Frequently Asked Questions

 ### Q: Does this work without Elementor Pro?
-**A:** No, Elementor Pro is required since the FilePond field is integrated into its form module.
+**A:** No, Elementor Pro is required since the Easy DragDrop field is integrated into its form module.

 ### Q: Where are the uploaded files stored?
 **A:** Files are stored in the WordPress Media Library or a custom directory, based on your settings.